Skip to content

 This makes it all the more important to be aware of our biases.

-The downside to these performance reviews is that they can never be 100% objective.
-You might encounter self-appraisal bias, racial bias in performance reviews, or errors and biases in performance appraisal for other reasons, as we will see shortly.
-These biases could be down to pre-existing prejudices and stereotypes, or unconscious biases.
+The downside to performance reviews is that they can never be 100% objective.
+You might encounter self-appraisal bias, racial bias in performance reviews, or errors and biases in performance reviews for other reasons, as we will see shortly.
+These rater biases could be down to pre-existing prejudices and stereotypes, or unconscious biases.
 There is always a risk of bias in performance reviews because we are subjective humans.
+For instance, a study conducted by Harvard Business Review revealed that there is often a degree of gender bias in most performance reviews.

 Types of Bias in Performance Reviews